AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 - Source check.
 Where did this come from?
 Is it from a Tier 1 source you trust?
 An anonymous account?
 A forwarded message with no origin?
 The source tells you how much scrutiny it deserves — and whether it deserves any of your time at all.

 - Emotional audit.
 How is this content making you feel?
 Outraged?
 Terrified?
 Disgusted?
 Content designed to manipulate — whether by humans or AI — almost always targets strong emotions.
-If your emotional reaction is disproportionately intense, that's a signal to slow down, not speed up.
+If you notice fury and anger about AI-powered disinformation rising fast, that's a signal to slow down, not speed up.

 - Decide: verify, park, or release.
 Ask yourself: "Does this content require action from me?"
 If yes, verify it (two-source rule).
 If maybe, park it — bookmark it and come back later with fresh eyes.
 If no, release it.
 Let it go.
 You don't need a verdict on every piece of content that crosses your screen.
 Most of it doesn't matter.